A Formalization of SQL with Nulls: Introduction

 \subsection{Structure of the paper}

-We start in Section~\ref{sec:syntax} by describing our formalisation of the syntax of \SQLNull, discussing our implementation choices and differences with the official SQL syntax; Section~\ref{sec:relations} is devoted to our semantic model of relations, particularly its implementation as an abstract data type; in Section~\ref{sec:semantics}, we describe how SQL queries are evaluated to semantic relations, using both Boolean and three-valued logic; finally Section~\ref{sec:translation} formalises Guagliardo and Libkin's proof that the two versions of the semantics have the same expressive power.
+We start in Section~\ref{sec:syntax} by describing our formalization of the syntax of \SQLNull, discussing our implementation choices and differences with the official SQL syntax; Section~\ref{sec:relations} is devoted to our semantic model of relations, particularly its implementation as an abstract data type; in Section~\ref{sec:semantics}, we describe how SQL queries are evaluated to semantic relations, using both Boolean and three-valued logic; Section~\ref{sec:translation} formalizes Guagliardo and Libkin's proof that the two versions of the semantics have the same expressive power; finally Section~\ref{sec:rc} gives a semantics of normalized flat relational calculus terms and gives an algorithm to translate them to SQL queries, proving its correctness.